Ahmedelshinnawi/Guess-My-Number/Readme.md

 # Guess My Number Game

-  A Guess My Number game inspired by Jonas Schmedtmann’s The Complete JavaScript Course.
+  A **Guess My Number** game inspired by Jonas Schmedtmann’s The Complete JavaScript Course. <br />
-  I built the HTML and CSS from scratch and implemented the JavaScript on my own.
+  I built the **HTML** and **CSS** from scratch and implemented the **JavaScript** on my own.

 ## Project Overview

- This project focuses on DOM manipulation to make the game interactive.
-Players try to guess a random number, with feedback provided based on their input.
+ This project focuses on DOM manipulation to make the game interactive.<br /> Players try to guess a random number, with feedback provided based on their input.

 ## Features